You may not have the energy to start a blog to show your expertise, but what is your excuse for not using the LinkedIn publishing platform?

-Your post becomes online content which is searchable and shareable by others!
+Your articles become online content that are searchable and shareable by others!
 You also demonstrate your writing skills!
 (And if that’s important to your future role, you’re articles serve as writing samples.)

 And who knows, LinkedIn may even choose to feature it!

 It has been my experience that very few job seekers or career activists are using the publishing platform on LinkedIn, so you have the opportunity to really stand out from the crowd!

 So, are you ready to start writing articles on LinkedIn?